Journal of Global Change Data & Discovery2020.4(4):402-416

 4. Geographic Experiment Teaching Demonstration Center of Hebei Province, Shijiazhuang 050024, China

 Abstract: Population density is a quantitative index useful to represent the characteristics of a regional population distribution.
-For the last 30 years, gridded population density models have developed into an important research area in population density, and there have also been a “Top-down demographic census data decomposition algorithm” and a “Bottom-up demographic survey data estimation algorithm”.
+For the last 30 years, gridded population density models have developed into an important research area in population density, and there have also been a ??Top-down demographic census data decomposition algorithm?? and a ??Bottom-up demographic survey data estimation algorithm??.
 Density models based on random forest (RF) modeling have been the focus of much recent attention.
 In this study, Shijiazhuang city is taken as an example.
 A preliminary comparison of multiple population density datasets revealed persistent problems, namely those of an ecological fallacy, Modifiable Areal Unit Problem (MAUP), confusion in population density patterns, and less than meticulousness in impact factor selection, among others.
 An optimization scheme of the models is explored in order to address the problems.
 In this respect, it is proposed here that random forest population density models be constructed with endowment zoning as the modeling unit, to mitigate confusion concerning the population distribution patterns.
 Random sampling can be applied using a hectare grid as the sampling unit, to both avoid an ecological fallacy and to overcome the effects of MAUP on the quality of samples.
 Mapping tests for the selection of impact factors can be constructed on a per zone basis, to avoid introducing the wrong factors into the models.
 This optimization scheme thus provides a more systematic approach to enhancing the reliability and validity of population density models.

 Keywords: population density; random forest models; random sampling; Shijiazhuang